clams-tech/blog/content/hello-world/index.md

 - **Lightning node operators**: Professionals tracking routing profitability and optimizing performance.
 - **Bitcoin startups**: Builders who struggle to onboard businesses due to inadequate accounting tools.

-We started with a personal and private accounting app tailored to individuals and small businesses.
+We started with a personal and private desktop app tailored to individuals and small businesses.
 Through research, we discovered that larger businesses often prioritize features like scalability and multi-user access over privacy.
 That’s why we’re expanding our vision with an Enterprise offering.
 For those who value owning their own data, the native app will remain a great solution.

-Bitcoin isn’t just better money—it’s a foundation for better accounting.
-Clams is here to make that vision a reality.

 Our Enterprise launch is coming in 2025, but you can join the waitlist today for early access.